alesscor/alesscor/README.md

 - 👀 I’m interested in Software Engineering, Project Management and the Software Development Full Stack.
 - ♥ Currently loving KNIME Analytics Platform.
 - 🌱 I’m currently learning PowerBI
 - 💞️ I’m looking to collaborate on Data Science applied to Water Management.
+An example on precipitation in Costa Rica and its antipode (Banten and Jawa Barat in Indonesia) [here](https://github.com/alesscor/Measuring-Water-Collection).
 - 📫 How to reach me?
 By **alesscor** at **gmail** dot **com** and <a rel="me" href="https://techhub.social/@alesscor">Mastodon</a>

 <!---